 Video of the Day

-Horton says that plyometrics will help you jump higher and run faster.
-It uses jump training to burn calories and build lower-body strength.
-The program adds jumps and leaps to squats and lunges, and also includes lateral and forward and back movements.
-Most exercises are done in 30-second increments that increase the heart rate to the top of the heart rate zone, making plyometrics an effective interval workout.
+The program adds jumps and leaps to squats and lunges, and it also includes lateral and forward-and-back movements.
+Most exercises are done in 30-second increments that increase the heart rate to the top of the heart rate zone, making plyometrics an effective fat-burning interval workout.

-P90X comes with seven DVDs designed to build strength.
-With the exception of Core Synergistics, these DVDs don't increase the heart rate significantly, but they build muscle, which is important in calorie burn.
-Increased muscle speeds up the metabolism, resulting in more calories burned throughout the day, even while doing regular activities.
+P90X includes strength training workouts for all the major muscle groups in the arms, shoulders, chest, back, legs and core.
+With the exception of Core Synergistics, these programs don't increase the heart rate significantly, but they build muscle, which is important in fat-burning.
+Increased muscle speeds up the metabolism, resulting in more calories burned throughout the day, even while doing normal day-to-day activities.

 Burning fat with P90X is all about how hard you work.
 If you put everything you've got into each workout, you'll burn a lot of calories and fat.
 If you don't push as hard, you won't burn as much.